awsdocs/aws-systems-manager-user-guide/doc_source/distributor-working-with-packages-create.md

 1. Add packages\.
 The `"packages"` section describes the platforms, release versions, and architectures supported by the ZIP files in your package\.
 For more information, see [Supported Package Platforms and Architectures](what-is-distributor.md#what-is-a-package-platforms)\.

-   The *platform\_version* can be the wildcard value `_any`\.
+   The *platform\-version* can be the wildcard value `_any`\.
 Use it to indicate that a ZIP file supports any release of the platform\.
-However, a *platform\_version* value must match the exact release version of the operating system AMI that you are targeting\.
+However, a *platform\-version* value must match the exact release version of the operating system AMI that you are targeting\.
 The following are suggested resources for getting the correct value of the operating system\.
    + On a Windows\-based instance, the release version is available as Windows Management Instrumentation \(WMI\) data\.
 You can run the following Command Prompt command on a Windows\-based instance to get version information, then parse the results for `version`\.
 This command does not show the version for Windows Server Nano; the version value for Windows Server Nano is `nano`\.

      ```